CosmWasm/docs-deprecated/getting-started/intro.md

 [Interacting with Contract](./interact-with-contract) will show deploying, initializing and executing smart contracts.

-[Next Steps](./next-steps.md) is the last part of the tutorial that wraps up and sails you to next dock, meaning, new learning resources.
+[Next Steps](./next-steps.md) is the last part of the tutorial that wraps up and sails you to the next dock, meaning, new learning resources.

 ## Video Version